-The NPort S8000 hardware has multiple traffic queues that allow packet prioritization to occur.
-Higher priority traffic can pass through the NPort S8000 without being delayed by lower priority traffic.
-As each packet arrives in the NPort S8000, it passes through any ingress processing (which includes classification, marking/re-marking), and is then sorted into the appropriate queue.
+The NPort S9000 hardware has multiple traffic queues that allow packet prioritization to occur.
+Higher priority traffic can pass through the NPort S9000 without being delayed by lower priority traffic.
+As each packet arrives in the NPort S9000, it passes through any ingress processing (which includes classification, marking/remarking), and is then sorted into the appropriate queue.
 The switch then forwards packets from each queue.

-The NPort S8000 supports two different queuing mechanisms:
+The NPort S9000 supports two different queuing mechanisms:

 - Weight Fair: This method services all the traffic queues, giving priority to the higher priority queues.
-Under most circumstances, this method gives high-priority precedence over low-priority, but in the event that high-priority traffic exceeds the link capacity, lower priority traffic is not blocked. - Strict: This method services high-traffic queues first; low-priority queues are delayed until no more high-priority data needs to be sent.
+Under most circumstances, this method gives high-priority precedence over low-priority, but if high-priority traffic exceeds the link capacity, lower priority traffic is not blocked. - Strict: This method services high-traffic queues first; low-priority queues are delayed until no more high-priority data needs to be sent.
 This method always gives precedence to high-priority over low-priority.